 In a relaxed state we’re able to benefit from the complementary functions of both hemispheres and sensory awareness, meaning we’re able to receive and process a wide variety of information.

-But what about in stressful situations?
+What about in stressful situations?

+This presents issues when we’re faced with stress, however, as stress reduces our ability to use our brains effectively, as explained in my previous article Handling stress to help you learn better.
 Stress can ‘shut down’ our less dominant hemisphere so we lose access to the functions of that side of our brain.
 If we have a dominant eye, ear or hand that is controlled by that hemisphere, we may not be able to use them successfully.
 So we may simply not see or hear important information to make good quality decisions, or to act safely.

 Person A is right brain dominant, (meaning they typically focus on overall meaning and big picture information) and right ear dominant (which is controlled by the left hemisphere and listens to factual information).